 Spousal maintenance and contractual alimony

-For these reasons, your spouse may agree to pay you a certain sum of money monthly for a certain period of time in order to help you fill the gaps in your budget.
+For these reasons, your spouse may agree to pay you a certain sum of money monthly for a specific time to help you fill the gaps in your budget.
 This is contractual alimony.
-On the other hand, your spouse may be ordered to pay you support as a result of a trial for the same reason.
+On the other hand, your spouse may be ordered to pay you support due to a trial for the same reason.
 This is spousal maintenance.
 Keep in mind that these are likely not going to be lifetime payments or anything close to it.
-Nor are they payments that are expected to keep you in the lifestyle to which you have been accustomed to.
+Nor are they payments that are expected to keep you in the lifestyle you have been accustomed to.

 How can you become eligible to receive spousal maintenance or contractual alimony?

 In many cases, you may be able to negotiate for contractual alimony through outright need or in exchange for allowing your spouse to retain a particular part of your community estate.
 For example, rather than dividing up your spouse's retirement account, you may agree to receive alimony payments for a certain length of time through the initial years of your post-divorce life.
 Of course, a decision like this would need to be made considering your specific circumstances after consulting with your attorney.

 Spousal maintenance depends first of all on you and your spouse being married for at least ten years.
 Unless you are the victim of domestic violence and are the primary caretaker for a disabled child or are disabled yourself, this ten-year requirement is essential to keep in mind.
 An inability to meet your minimum, reasonable needs must be shown as well.
 This factor encompasses issues like your education, work history, ability to find and maintain employment, and the availability of separate or community property that could be awarded to you instead of spousal maintenance.